-In May 2014, FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which establishes guidelines for recording exchange transactions and requires disclosures regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from exchange transactions.
-This update is effective for the year ended June 30, 2021.
+Pronouncements: In May 2014, FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which establishes guidelines for recording exchange transactions and requires disclosures regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from exchange transactions.
+The implementation of this ASU for the year ended June 30, 2021 had no effect on the total net assets or change in net assets.